 The full-color textbooks in the Focus On series each have 12 chapters, with the exception of the Elementary and Middle School Biology textbooks which have 16 chapters each.
 The expectation is that students will complete one chapter per week.
 That means that you should easily be able to complete two courses per school year.

 Each course covers a lot of material and gives a solid introduction to the topic.
 Instruction is supported by plenty of colorful illustrations.
 Occasionally, there are activity suggestions within the lesson plans that relate topics to other academic subject areas such as math and language arts.

 Each chapter concludes with a summary and a section of questions labeled “Some Things to Think About.”
-Some of the questions have predictable answers, while others are open-ended.
+Some of the questions have predictable answers, while others are open ended.
 There are no answer keys for these questions.

-The Elementary level textbooks are challenging, especially if you use them with students below third grade.
-While the explanations are simplified for younger children, the Elementary textbooks include words and terms such as, acid-base reaction, indicators, chromatography, chloroplast, protozoa, and paramecium (Focus On Elementary Biology and Focus on Elementary Chemistry).
+The elementary level textbooks are challenging, especially if you use them with students below third grade.
+While the explanations are simplified for younger children, the elementary textbooks include words and terms, such as acid-base reaction, indicators, chromatography, chloroplast, protozoa, and paramecium (Focus On: Elementary Biology and Focus On: Elementary Chemistry).